-Lights shine at a bright 7,200 lm with neutral, white tone.
-Effectively runs cooler than other headlight options due to aluminum construction.
+Lights shine at 7,200 lumens with a neutral, white tone.
+Runs cooler than most other headlight options thanks to the aluminum construction.
+Lights turn on quickly compared to OEM models.
 Long life and easy installation.

-Not compatible with some vehicles listed on product page.
+Not compatible with some of the vehicles listed on the product page.

-Light bulbs are susceptible to noise and radio interference, causing flickering.
+Light bulbs are susceptible to radio interference, causing flickering.

 Many people stick with their vehicle’s standard headlights without ever considering that there are other lights out there that are brighter, more cost-effective, and safer than the factory lights.
 Not to mention the fact that any headlight will burn out eventually, including the ones your car came equipped with.
 When that happens, it makes sense to examine the available options.